ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

     # highlight-end
     ```

-1. Apply the manifest file:
+1. Apply the manifest file to your k8s cluster.

     ```bash
     kubectl apply -f ngrok-manifest.yaml
     ```
+   **Note:** If you get an error when applying the manifest, double check that you've updated the `NGROK_SUBDOMAIN` value and try again.

 1. To confirm the manifest is successfully applied, go to the [ngrok Dashboard](https://dashboard.ngrok.com) and click [Edge Configurations](https://dashboard.ngrok.com/edge-configurations).
 You should see a new Edge Configuration for your cluster with the name matching your URL (1) — for example: `my-awesome-k8s-cluster.ngrok.app`.
 Also note that your some of your cluster configurations are presented int the dashboard as annotations (2).

     ![ingress created](/img/howto/ingress-controller/k8s-ingress-app-1.png)

-1. Access your ingress URL (i.e. `https://my-awesome-k8s-cluster.ngrok.app`) to confirm the 2048 app is accessible from the internet:
+1. Access your ingress URL using the subdomain you chose in the manifest file above (i.e. `https://my-awesome-k8s-cluster.ngrok.app`) to confirm the 2048 app is accessible from the internet.
+If you forgot what url you chose, you can always run `kubectl get ingresses --namespace=ngrok-ingress-controller` to see what it is.

     ![application public](/img/howto/ingress-controller/k8s-ingress-app-2.png)

 ## Step 3: Add edge security to your app

-The ngrok Ingress Controler for Kubernetes provides custom resource definitions (CRDs) for additional edge features available in ngrok.
+The ngrok Ingress Controller for Kubernetes provides custom resource definitions (CRDs) for additional edge features available in ngrok.
 In this example, we're expanding the Ingress Controller with Google OAuth to allow access only from users with the email domains `@acme.com` or `@ngrok.com` and to apply a circuit breaker to your app at 80%.
 These features are enforced at the ngrok edge, ensuring only authorized users can access your app.

+As before, you will need to update line 46 of this manifest with your `NGROK_SUBDOMAIN` in the Ingress object.

 :::tip Notes:
 This example is very similar to the previous version, with the following changes: